 Components should use Kafka client API for posting and consuming events.
 The API is documented in the Kafka API documentation online.

-The Kafka topics that serve as different event topics for SPEEDD event bus are described in 2.4.1, in .
+The Kafka topics that serve as different event topics for SPEEDD event bus are described in 2.4.1, in Table 2.1.

 Deployment Architecture

-The diagram in shows the draft of SPEEDD runtime deployment architecture.
+The diagram in Figure 2.16 shows the draft of SPEEDD runtime deployment architecture.
 The environment on the diagram corresponds to the performance testing setup for SPEEDD, where the goal is to generate input events at rates close or higher than the rates stated in the system requirements.
 Every box on the diagram represents a computing node (a physical or a virtual machine).
 Blue boxes represent SPEEDD runtime components.
 The red boxes correspond to the test agents that run on separate machines and generate input events.
 The dashed box represents an optional decision making external (black-box) component mentioned in 2.4.5.
 Kafka and storm clusters are built according to the deployment pattern common to these systems: multiple kafka broker machines handle different topic partitions (see 2.4.1.1 and 2.4.1.2 for discussion on partitioning of events).
 Multiple storm supervisor instances run PROTON event processing agents in parallel (see 2.4.4), sharing common nimbus instance for coordination.
 Both storm and kafka clusters use the same zookeeper cluster for distributed coordination and state management.